The Right Way to Wear Sunscreen Under Foundation – According To An ExpertAugust 15, 2019

 We all know the rule of thumb when it comes to sunscreen: Wear it all day, every day.
-However, that being said, the topic of wearing sunscreen with makeup is not so cut and dry, as it brings up a series of questions and concerns.
+However, that being said, the topic of wearing sunscreen with makeup — especially wearing sunscreen with foundation — is not so cut and dry, as it brings up a series of questions and concerns.
 What level of protection do you really need?
 Should you reapply?
-Is SPF in foundation enough?
-Should I apply my sunscreen under my makeup?
-We could go on and on, right?
-Here to help us practice safe-sun (and settle our burning curiosity!) is New York City-based dermatologist, Dr. Bruce Katz of Juva Skin.
+Is SPF in your foundation enough?
+Should you apply your sunscreen under your makeup?
+We could go on and on.
+Here to help us practice safe-sun (and settle our burning curiosity!) is New York City-based dermatologist Bruce Katz of Juva Skin.

 That depends.
 “If you’re sweating or swimming, I recommend that you reapply sunscreen every two to three hours, but if you’re not getting wet, it can last four to six hours,” says Dr. Katz.
 Now an answer to the question we have been waiting for — how do you reapply SPF when you’re already wearing makeup?

 An alternative?
-Loose powder or a mineral veil with added sun protection like Lancôme Translucence or Giorgio Armani Luminous Silk Compact.
-Just don’t forget to wear physical sunscreen underneath your makeup and avoid staying near windows for long periods of time in the office!
+Loose powder or a mineral veil with added sun protection like Lancôme Ageless Minérale With White Sapphire Complex or Giorgio Armani Lasting Silk UV Compact.
+Just don’t forget to wear physical sunscreen underneath your makeup and avoid staying near windows for long periods of time in the office.

-To sum it up, if you are going to spend a prolonged period of time in the sun, be sure to reapply every few hours!
-Even if you prefer using a liquid sunscreen, don’t let that deter you from reapplying it over your makeup.
+To sum it up, if you are going to spend a prolonged period of time in the sun, be sure to reapply every few hours.
+Even if you prefer using a liquid sunscreen, don’t let that deter you from reapplying it over your makeup — pat some on, and use it as an opportunity to retouch.
 Protecting your skin from cancer is more important than flawless foundation.